scambier/obsidian-text-extractor/README.md

 - The plugin currently uses [Tesseract.js](https://tesseract.projectnaptha.com/) and [pdf-extract](https://github.com/jrmuizel/pdf-extract) to extract texts from images and PDFs.
 Those libraries are not perfect, and may not work on some files.
 - **🟥 PDF files often fail to get their text extracted 🟥**.
 See [#7](https://github.com/scambier/obsidian-text-extractor/issues/7) and [#21](https://github.com/scambier/obsidian-text-extractor/discussions/21)
 - **🟥 Text Extraction does not work on mobile 🟥**.
 Read the following section for more details.
+- Text Extractor needs an Internet connection to work.
+All the processing is done locally, but the language files needed by the underlying OCR library (Tesseract) are downloaded on demand.

 ### Cache & Sync